 Behind the Market Exchange we find the Stone Bridge, which works were initiated at the beginning of the XV century.

-On the other side of River Ebro, at the feet of the bridge, we can see the recently inaugurated Balcony of Saint Lazarus.
+On the other side of River Ebro, at the feet of the bridge we can cross with the audioguide, we can see the recently inaugurated Balcony of Saint Lazarus.
 It is a new interpretation centre which features archaeological remains from the Cathedral of Saint Lazarus as well as an extensive pedestrian viewpoint.
 The convent was inaugurated in 1224 and featured 3 cloisters, although currently only Claustro del Pozo remains, a place where local people used to collect water.
 During the Sieges of Zaragoza in 1808 and 1809 it was fortified by means of batteries so as to defend the city and allow the provision of supplies, even general Palafox used it as barracks, actions which caused almost the entire building to be destroyed.
 Following the Confiscations of Mendizábal, in 1836, the Army occupied some of the spaces and in the 40s of the XX century, Saint Lazarus Barracks was erected on the remains of the convent.
 In 1983 it was demolished and a parking area for buses and a small green space was built on this plot of land.
 From this viewpoint, there is a beautiful panoramic view.

-We cross the Stone Bridge again and reach Pilar Square, where we find the largest sculpture monument dedicated to Francisco de Goya, and you couldn't ask for more, as it is our most universal painter.
+We cross the Stone Bridge again with the audioguide and reach Pilar Square, where we find the largest sculpture monument dedicated to Francisco de Goya, and you couldn't ask for more, as it is our most universal painter.
 The statue of this genius from Zaragoza is placed on a pedestal, dominating the two couples of majos and majas which seem to be taken from one of his paintings.
 The site is completed with the painter's own cenotaph, a small and simple cylindrical monument featuring a gravestone allusive to Goya and his niece's family, the Goicoechea.
 It is a gift from the city of Bordeaux, due to this place being where the painter died in 1828.

 Next to the Market Exchange we can see the Town Hall, a building from the second half of the XX century, but which follows the design and materials used in the Market Exchange.
 On both sides of the main door, there are two monumental sculptures by Pablo Serrano welcoming visitors.
 They are San Valero, patron saint of the city, and the city's Guardian Angel.

 At the far end, on the East side of the square, we can see the Fountain in honour of Hispanic Heritage, a theme which was chosen due to the fact that the Pilar Virgin is the patron saint of Hispanic-heritage.
 It is composed of a ramp from which water falls and a tank shaped in a map of Central and South America.
 Three marble blocks evoke the three Columbus caravels and the site is completed by a globe.
-If you would like to see it from a better perspective, we recommend you go up the Pilar Tower, you will certainly enjoy it.
+If you would like to see it from a better perspective, we recommend you go up the Pilar Tower with the audioguide, you will certainly enjoy it.

 In the small square, behind this fountain, we can see the Church of San Juan de los Panetes, with its characteristic tilted tower, the Zuda Tower, currently a municipal tourism office and panoramic viewpoint, and the best preserved remains from Caesaragusta's Roman wall.
 We can also find the Central Market very close from here, featuring all the typical products part of Zaragoza's gastronomy.